GDQuest/krita-batch-exporter/krita_batch_exporter/Manual.md

-# GDquest Art Tools: Krita Plugin for Game Developers and Graphic Designers
+# Batch Exporter: Krita Plugin for Game Developers and Graphic Designers

 Free Krita plugin for designers, game artists and digital artists to work more
 productively: